-Pisa is well connected – it actually is home to Galileo Galilei Airport, the largest airport in Tuscany.
+Pisa is well connected – it is actually home to Galileo Galilei Airport, the largest airport in Tuscany.

 Lucca and Livorno are just 20 – 30 min by car, and a high-speed train to Florence takes 49 minutes.

 It’s also next to the gorgeous Migliarino – San Rossore – Massaciuccoli Nature Park.

-The beach of Marina di Vecchiano is four kilometers of golden sand and low dunes and an absolute joy to visit.
+The beach of Marina di Vecchiano is four kilometers of golden sand and low dunes and is an absolute joy to visit.

-Cars feel obsolete in Pisa as everything is within walking distance and the historic centre of Pisa is a car-free zone anyway.
+Cars feel obsolete in Pisa as everything is within walking distance, and the historic center of Pisa is a car-free zone anyway.

-The Chianti area for a laid-back lifestyle
+9. The Chianti area for a laid-back lifestyle

 It is quite well connected for both national and international travel, which adds to its popularity with expats.